danglingP0inter/unlimited-medium-freedium/README.md

 - Works with all Medium domains (medium.com and *.medium.com)
 - No configuration needed - just install and it works!
 - Redirects all Medium articles to Freedium, regardless of whether they are free or premium
-- Tracks your reading activity with a daily article counter
-- Shows reading statistics with a beautiful bar chart

 ## Installation